skooter500/OOP-2020-2021/README.md

 ![Sketch](images/p34.png)

-Use a nested loop (a loop inside a loop) to draw this:
+Use a nested loop to draw this:

 ![Sketch](images/p32.png)